TheNeuralBit/wedding/README.md

-Basesd on "Twenty" from HTML5UP
+Based on "Twenty" from HTML5UP